The ASL Classroom

-For three days the senior school campus transformed the gyms into an interactive kiosks nerve centre and created a concert style arena for the robots to preform their competition tasks.
+For three days, the senior school campus transformed one gym into an interactive kiosks nerve centre.
+The other became concert style seating around a boxing ring for the robots to preform their competition tasks.

 3000 new people would be moving on and off site, school field trip visits would occur, a regular school day will transpire, VIPs, judges, and different stations need to be facilitated.
 Food, water, and bathrooms would need to be available.
 Guests would need to be able to quickly access different departments and the competition will need to follow its strict schedule.

 During the second hosting experience we were able to have ASL alumni mentor the current team to enhance the progression of learning and to share their best practices.

 Many of our lessons were being applied throughout this process.

 - Trouble shoot the rooms, hallways, allocations, and identify resources needed

 - Map the responsibilities and walk through in order to assess

 - Draft a SMARTE and identify departments needed and set the timeline

 - Identify department heads and draft department SMARTEs